Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

 \subsection{Implications to Planet Formation}

 If the clump in the TW Hydrae disc indeed reveals an envelope around a 20 $M_{\oplus}$ core (although a 10 $M_{\oplus}$ core is still possible if we consider dust settling as shown above), it is in tension with the 10 $M_{\oplus}$ critical core mass based on the traditional core accretion model (Figure \ref{fig:evolution}).
 Several factors can alleviate this tension.
 First, since it takes $\sim$ 0.2 Myrs for a planet with a 20 $M_{\oplus}$ core to reach the run-away phase (Figure \ref{fig:evolution}), this core in TW Hydrae could be formed recently within the past 0.2 Myrs.
 This timescale is not very short compared with a protoplanetary disc's lifetime.
-This scenario suggests that planet formation is a continuous process during a disc's lifetime.
-Second, additional heating sources may delay the envelope's KH contraction.
-As shown in the luminosity curve in Figure \ref{fig:evolution}, an additional luminosity of $10^{-6}$-$10^{-5}$ $L_{\oplus}$ will be larger than the luminosity due to the KH contraction, and may affect the envelope's contraction.
-For a 20 $M_{\oplus}$ core with $r_{c}=3 R_{\oplus}$, this luminosity ($L=GM_c\dot{M}/r_{c}$) corresponds to $\dot{M}$ of 5$\times 10^{-6}$-5$\times 10^{-5}$ $M_{\oplus}/yr.$ This accretion will increase the planet mass by 5-50 $M_{\oplus}$ over 1 Myrs, which is still moderate compared with the 20 $M_{\oplus}$ core.
+This scenario implies that planet formation is a continuous process during a disc's lifetime. { Second, a higher disc opacity could also slow down the envelope accretion \citep{Pollack1996,Ikoma2000,Chachan2021}. { Such opacity increase could be due to dust fragmentation at ice lines, dust concentration within gaseous rings, or some other effects.}} Third, additional heating sources may affect the envelope's KH contraction.
+As shown in the luminosity curve in Figure \ref{fig:evolution}, an additional luminosity of $10^{-6}$-$10^{-5}$ $L_{\oplus}$ (e.g. from solid accretion) will be larger than the luminosity due to the KH contraction.
+For a 20 $M_{\oplus}$ core with $r_{c}=3 R_{\oplus}$, this luminosity ($L=GM_c\dot{M}/r_{c}$) corresponds to $\dot{M}$ of 5$\times 10^{-6}$-5$\times 10^{-5}$ $M_{\oplus}/yr.$ This accretion will increase the planet mass by 5-50 $M_{\oplus}$ over 1 Myrs, which is still moderate compared with the 20 $M_{\oplus}$ core. { On the other hand, it is unclear if such additional accretion would shorten or delay the run-away accretion, since accretion not only releases the energy but also increases the core mass \citep{LeeChiang2015}. }

 One way for this planet to accrete is through pebble accretion \citep{Ormel2010,Lambrechts2012}, especially considering that this planet is indeed embedded in a dusty disc with mm particles.
 Considering that mm dust is highly settled and the shear velocity dominates the headwind velocity for this massive core, we use the 2-D pebble accretion rate in the shear regime: